-- Where a conflict of interest may exist, or may appear to exist, a member or a firm should make full disclosure to, and obtain the written consent of, all interested parties and, in keeping with this principle, should not accept any appointment: - (a) as trustee under the Bankruptcy and Insolvency Act where the member or firm has already accepted an appointment as receiver, receiver-manager, agent of a secured creditor, liquidator, trustee under a trust indenture issued by the bankrupt corporation or by any corporation related to the bankrupt corporation, or on behalf of any person related to the bankrupt without having first made disclosure of such prior appointment.
-The member or firm should inform the creditors of the bankrupt of the prior appointment as soon as reasonably possible; - (b) as receiver, receiver-manager, agent for a secured creditor or on behalf of any person related to the bankrupt where the member or firm has already accepted an appointment as trustee under the Bankruptcy and Insolvency Act without first obtaining the permission of the inspectors of the bankrupt estate.
-Where inspectors have not been appointed at the time that the second appointment is to be taken, the member or firm should obtain the approval of the creditors of the bankrupt of having taken the second appointment as soon as reasonably possible; and if the second appointment is taken before obtaining the approval of the creditors, it should be taken subject to their approval; - (c) as receiver, receiver-manager, agent for a secured creditor or trustee under the Bankruptcy and Insolvency Act in respect of any corporation where the member or firm is, or at any time during the two-year period commencing at the date of the last audit report or the last review engagement report was, the trustee (or related to such trustee) under a trust indenture issued by such corporation or by any corporation related to such corporation without first obtaining the permission of the creditors secured under such trust indenture.
-Upon the acceptance of any such appointment as trustee under the Bankruptcy and Insolvency Act, the member or firm should inform the creditors of the bankrupt corporation of the prior appointment as (or relationship to) the trustee under a trust indenture issued by the bankrupt corporation or by any corporation related to the bankrupt corporation as soon as reasonably possible; - (d) as receiver, receiver-manager, agent for a secured creditor, liquidator of an insolvent company under the Winding-Up and Restructuring Act, or trustee under the Bankruptcy and Insolvency Act in respect of any corporation where the member or firm is related to an officer or director of such corporation; or

-- (e) as receiver, receiver-manager, agent for a secured creditor, or trustee under the Bankruptcy and Insolvency Act in respect of any person or corporation where the member or firm is a creditor, or an officer or director of any corporation that is a creditor, of such person or corporation unless the relationship is sufficiently remote that the member or firm can act having independence in fact and appearance. - For purposes of paragraphs 3 and 4, persons are related to each other if they are defined as such under Section 4 of the Bankruptcy and Insolvency Act. - A member or firm engaged in insolvency practice should ensure there are no relationships with retired partners which may be seen to impair the member's or firm's independence.
-Refer to paragraph 29 of the interpretations in respect of Rules 204.1 to 204.7.
+- issued by the bankrupt corporation or by any corporation related to the bankrupt corporation, or on behalf of any person related to the bankrupt without having first made disclosure of such prior appointment.
+The registrant should inform the creditors of the bankrupt of the prior appointment as soon as reasonably possible; - as receiver, receiver-manager, agent for a secured creditor or on behalf of any person related to the bankrupt where the member or firm has already accepted an appointment as trustee without first obtaining the permission of the inspectors of the bankrupt estate.
+Where inspectors have not been appointed at the time that the second appointment is to be taken, the registrant should obtain the approval of the creditors of the bankrupt of having taken the second appointment as soon as reasonably possible; and if the second appointment is taken before obtaining the approval of the creditors, it should be taken subject to their approval; - as receiver, receiver-manager, agent for a secured creditor or trustee in respect of any corporation where the registrant is, or at any time during the two-year period commencing at the date of the last audit report or the last review engagement report was, the trustee (or related to such trustee) under a trust indenture issued by such corporation or by any corporation related to such corporation without first obtaining the permission of the creditors secured under such trust indenture.
+Upon the acceptance of any such appointment as trustee, the member or firm should inform the creditors of the bankrupt corporation of the prior appointment as (or relationship to) the trustee under a trust indenture issued by the bankrupt corporation or by any corporation related to the bankrupt corporation as soon as reasonably possible; - as receiver, receiver-manager, agent for a secured creditor, liquidator of an insolvent company, in respect of any corporation where the registrant is related to an officer or director of such corporation; or - as receiver, receiver-manager, agent for a secured creditor, or trustee in respect of any person or corporation where the registrant is a creditor, or an officer or director of any corporation that is a creditor, of such person or corporation unless the relationship is sufficiently remote that the member or firm can act having independence in fact and appearance. - For purposes of paragraphs 3 and 4 of this Guidance, persons are related to each other if they are defined as such under the Acts. - A registrant engaged in insolvency practice should ensure there are no relationships with retired partners which may be seen to impair the registrant's independence.
+For more information on retired members, refer to the information set out in the Guidance related to the definition of "member of a firm" in the Definitions section of Rule 204.